-14. That during the continuance of this Agreement the commanders of the vessels Masters of vessels to to be employed for the time being in carrying the Mails under this Agreement shall take due care of, and the Company shall be responsible for, the receipt, safe custody and delivery of the said Mails, and each of such masters or commanders shall make such oath or declaration or declarations now lawfully required or which may hereafter be lawfully required by the Postmaster-General in such and similar cases, and furnish such journals, required by the Postmaster-General in such and similar cases, and information to and perform such services as the Postmaster-General may require: And every such master or commander or officer duly authorized by him having the charge of Mails shall himself immediately on the arrival at any of the said ports or places of any such vessel, deliver all Mails for such port or place into the hands of the Postmaster or other person at such port or place as the Postmaster-General shall authorize to receive the same, receiving in like manner all the return or other Mails to be forwarded in due course.
+14. That during the continuance of this Agreement the commanders of the vessels to to be employed for the time being in carrying the Mails under this Agreement shall take take charge of due care of, and the Company shall be responsible for, the receipt, safe custody and delivery of the said Mails, and each of such masters or commanders shall make such oath or declaration or declaration now lawfully required or which may hereafter be lawfully required by the Postmaster-General in such and similar cases, and furnish such journals, returns, and information to and perform such services as the Postmaster-General may require: And every such master or commander or officer duly authorized by him having the charge of Mails shall himself immediately on the arrival at any of the said ports or places of any such vessel, deliver all Mails for such port or place into the hands of the Postmaster or other person at such port or place as the Postmaster-General shall authorize to receive the same, receiving in like manner all the return or other Mails to be forwarded in due course.